 - Consider if there is “strength in numbers” in addressing the concern.
 Specific incidents are typically best handled individually on a one-on-one basis.
 But some issues, such as getting easy access inside a school or chronic safety hazards not addressed over time, may be shared by many parents.
 If parents collectively communicate these concerns through the school’s parent organization or as an informal but collective group, greater attention may be paid to the matter by school administrators and/or the school board.

 - Consult outside advocacy support if necessary.
 If you have taken issues to the teacher, counselors, principal, superintendent, and school board, and they remain unresolved, then you may have need to seek outside assistance.
 Personal legal counsel may be necessary in extreme unresolved matters.
 Unfortunately, in some cases needed change may not occur until legal inquiries and media inquiries push issues to the front burner for school decision-makers.
-But legal and media intervention should be last resorts and on extreme situations.
+But legal and media intervention typically are last resorts and/or on extreme situations.
 Try to work within the system and through all steps in the system first.
 The best scenario is where parents and school officials work cooperatively, sincerely, and collaboratively to resolve issues in a manner focused on the best interests of the child.

 - Parents should seek outside professional support for mental health issues (such as, but not limited to, depression, withdrawal, substance abuse, etc. etc.) and other social, psychological, and support needs for their child(ren) and their family, as they deem appropriate.
 A number of parents will report they have exhausted all efforts in dealing with school officials and/or they do not feel school staff has been responsive enough to meeting their child’s needs, especially in cases where their child has been the reported victim of ongoing harassment, bullying, physical assaults, etc. If as a parent or guardian feels this way, they should not sit idly but instead pursue services and support from medical, mental health, social services, community-based organizations, government agencies, etc.